tmandzak/CarND-Vehicle-Detection-P5/writeup.md

 | 10	| 16	| 2	| 9	| 8	| 32	| 0.9859	| 1260 |
 | 11	| 16	| 2	| 9	| 8	| 16	| 0.9831	| 1212 |

-As it can be seen from experiments 1 and 10 increasing `pix_per_cell` to 16 and decreasing `spatial_size` to 8 let us reduce length of the feature vector from 8460 to 1260, while the accuracy only reduced from 0.9904 to 0.9859.
+As it can be seen from experiments 1 and 10 increasing `pix_per_cell` to 16 and decreasing `spatial_size` to 8 let reduce length of the feature vector from 8460 to 1260, while the accuracy only reduces from 0.9904 to 0.9859.

 Finally set of input parameters looks like below (see **lines 23 - 28**):